Fcl95/estuarine_fishes_nutrient/README.md

-# Nutrient analysis of estuarine fish and other animal-source foods
+# Nutrient concentrations between estuarine fish and other animal-based foods

 This repository contains the data and R scripts used in the manuscript:
 **"The potential of estuarine fishes in supplying micronutrients to coastal and traditional populations in Northeast Brazil"**